 5. Wouldn't the glass straws get broken?

-I have a five year old son who has “butterfingers” due to his small hands or maybe his age.
-We have soda pop for special occassions and since it was New Year’s Eve, I gave him his pop with a glass straw.
+I have a young son who has “butterfingers” due to his small hands or maybe his age.
+We have soda pop for special occasions and since it was New Year's Eve, I gave him his pop with a glass straw.
 He did take the straw out of the pop can, and dropped it onto my hardwood flooring.
 To my great surprise, the straw did not break!
 Maybe it was the way it was dropped?
-Maybe it was because he is short so it didn’t have much of a fall?
+Maybe it was because he is short so it didn't have much of a fall?
 I would say the distance would be from about the height of a table.
 I would imagine that it could have broken.
 It is glass, after all.